TINF21CS1/zimbraweb-smtp-bridge/Readme.md

 If you're on a raspberry pi, note the section [Docker on Raspberry Pi](#docker-on-raspberry-pi).

-Optionally mount a logs directory by adding `-v /path/to/logs:/srv/zimbraweb/logs/`.

 You can now connect to the container with your SMTP client at localhost:587.
 To authenticate, use your Zimbra Webclient login credentials (without the @domain.tld part!).